 - Literary prize races (especially the Man Booker Prize and the Wellcome Book Prize)

 My big dreams are to be involved in bibliotherapy in some way and to judge a literary prize.

 Getting in Touch

 I link to my Twitter account in the sidebar on the right.
-I am very active on Goodreads and an occasional user of Instagram (bookishbeck).
+I am very active on Goodreads and a fairly frequent user of Instagram (bookishbeck).
 You can also contact me via the form below.